 - PDF download links and any executables.

-- Excessive punctuation, capitalization, hyphens, and UPPERCASE letters in the body and subject line of your mailing.
+- Excessive punctuation, capitalization, hyphens, and UPPERCASE letters in the body and subject line of your message.

 - Spam-trigger words in the body and subject line.